jianglab/helicon/README.md

 A collection of tools for cryo-EM 3D reconstruction of helical structures.

 ## Installation
-Run the following command in a terminal:
+Run this command in a terminal:
 ```
 pip install git+https://github.com/jianglab/helicon
 ```

 ## Usage
-Run the follow command in a terminal and follow the help message:
+Run this command in a terminal and follow the help message:
 ```
 helicon --help
 ```